annaguo-bios/fdcausal/README.md

 # An R Package for Causal Effect Estimation via the Front-Door Functional

-This package is built for estimating the Average Causal Effect (ACE) under the **Front-Door model**.
+This package is built for estimating the Average Causal Effect (ACE) under the **Front-Door model** [Pearl.
+1995].
 This package is an implementation of the proposed estimators by [Guo et al. 2023](https://arxiv.org/pdf/2312.10234.pdf), based on the theory of influence functions and targeted minimum loss based estimation (TMLE).

 If you find this package useful, please cite: